AliSoftware/alisoftware.github.io/_posts/2018-05-21-dedicated-datasources.md

  - A lot of `if` tests inside `numberOfRowsInSection` and `cellForRowAtIndexPath` methods to return different things depending on the mode (flat list or sections by categories)
  - Be sure to make those `if` conditions consistent (have the same conditions and branches in `numberOfRowsInSection` and `cellForRowAtIndexPath` so that the count returned in one matches the object index used in the other)
- - Either two properties to hold the data (an array of Products for the flat list, and an array of Sections for the sectionned list mode), or just use an array of Sections and trick the logic by using an array with only one section in the case of the flat list… not very consistent and readable month later anyway…
+ - Either two properties to hold the data (an array of Products for the flat list, and an array of Sections for the sectionned list mode), or just use an array of Sections and trick the logic by using an array with only one section in the case of the flat list… not very consistent and readable months later anyway…

 A lot could go wrong in this setup, from mismatching the conditions in different methods you have to implement to having to focus on understanding the logic as a whole and understand the big picture at once to see how everything works together, with risks of inconsistencies along the way.